Nuclear-powered aircraft carrier

 CVN-65 was originally designed for a service life of 25 years.
 The service life was lengthened due to timely maintenance and proper upkeep.
 The ship’s hull design is a modification of the Forestall-Class carriers.
 The ship initially featured a typical square island that was used to support phased-array radars and electronic warfare systems.
 These were replaced in 1980.

 USS Enterprise has a length of 1,123ft, making it the longest carrier in the US Navy.
 Its waterline beam is 132.8ft, draught is 39ft and displacement is 94,781t.
-Flight deck area is 4.47 acres and its width is 252ft.
+The flight deck area is 4.47 acres and its width is 252ft.
 The area of the hangar bay is five acres.

 Construction authorisation of the ship was given by the US Congress in 1954.
 The keel of the ship was laid in 1958.
 The vessel was launched in September 1960 and the commissioning took place on 25 November 1961.